 The clinical testing business is a fragmented and highly competitive industry.
 We primarily compete with three types of clinical testing providers: other commercial clinical laboratories, hospital-affiliated laboratories and physician-office laboratories.
 We also compete with other providers, including anatomic pathology practices and large physician group practices.
 Hospitals generally maintain on-site laboratories to perform testing on their patients (inpatient or outpatient).
 In addition, many hospitals compete with commercial clinical laboratories for outreach (non-hospital patients) testing.
 Hospitals may seek to leverage their relationships with community clinicians and encourage the clinicians to send their outreach testing to the hospital's laboratory.
 As a result of this affiliation between hospitals and community clinicians, we compete against hospital-affiliated laboratories primarily based on quality and scope of service as well as pricing.
 In addition, hospitals that own physician practices may require the practices to refer testing to the hospital's laboratory.
 In recent years, there has been a trend of hospitals acquiring physician practices, increasing the percentage of physician practices owned by hospitals.
-Increased hospital ownership of physician practices may enhance clinician ties to hospital-affiliated laboratories and with changing technology and new product introductions.
+Increased hospital ownership of physician practices may enhance clinician ties to hospital-affiliated laboratories and may strengthen their competitive position.
+The diagnostic information services industry also is faced with changing technology and new product introductions.
 Competitors may compete using advanced technology, including technology that enables more convenient or cost-effective testing.
 Competitors also may compete on the basis of new service offerings.
-Competitors also may offer testing to be performed outside of a commercial clinical laboratory, such as (1) point-of-care testing that can be performed by physicians in their offices; (2) advanced testing that can be performed out without requiring the services of outside providers.
+Competitors also may offer testing to be performed outside of a commercial clinical laboratories; and (3) home testing that can be carried out without requiring the services of outside providers.